 National Society of Conservationists, a member of the Friends of the Earth International and other international environmentas NGOs/Hungary, Easter Europe, aims to promote protected areas of the capital city, Budapest, this year by holding presentations and developing books to be made available, among others, in the areas.

-A Global Fund for Coral Reefs/Global will be launched in 2020 to mobilize public and private resources to support developing countries meet their commitments under the new post-2020 Global Biodiversity Framework.
+A Global Fund for Coral Reefs/Global was launched in 2020 to mobilize public and private resources to support developing countries meet their commitments under the new post-2020 Global Biodiversity Framework.
 The target is to mobilize at least USD $ 500 million by 2030.
 The Global Fund will offer critical risk equity capital and grant funding to deliver on exciting projects that offer solutions to climate change related to coral reefs and people who rely on them for food, livelihoods, and coastal protection.

 Explore a pledge

 Every Woman Hope Centre (EWHC)/Sub-Saharan Africa has committed to mobilize strategic plans and actions, setting up a webinar and promoting curriculum with biosafety-related components based on the Implementation Plan for the Cartagena Protocol on Biosafety.
 The three main actions include: By 2022, there shall be increased awareness among policy makers, professionals, private sectors and the general public by developing and implementing educational awareness programs on biosafety and biodiversity issues for food security, improved health systems and sustainability; by 2023 increased involvement of the indigenous and local communities, women and youth in biodiversity management; By 2024 significant improvement of public understanding and stewardship according to the post-2020 Global Biodiversity Framework and the Implementation Plan for the Cartagena Protocol on Biosafety.